fmqa/image-approximation/README.md

 ## Explanation

-Even though this problem can be solved using genetic algorithms (as described in the reddit thread linked above), a simple mix combination of k-Means and Hill Climbing suffices to produce effective results:
+Even though this problem can be solved using genetic algorithms (as described in the reddit thread linked above), a simple combination of k-Means and Hill Climbing suffices to produce effective results:

 1. Compute a limited palette of `k` dominant colors using k-Means.
 This is basically [color quantization](https://en.wikipedia.org/wiki/Color_quantization).
 2. Fill the background of the output with the mean color.
 This speeds up convergence a bit.